 Diversity Summer Internship Program (DSIP) Faculty Information

 Faculty support is critical to the success of the Diversity Summer Internship Program.
-We are currently seeking faculty mentors and projects for the summer of 2013.
-The program runs May 28-August 2.
-Faculty from across all departments in the Bloomberg School of Public Health are invited to submit proposals, using the Project Proposal Form, now through February 1, 2013.
+We are currently seeking faculty mentors and projects for the summer of 2014.
+The program runs from the end of May through early August.
+Faculty from across all departments in the Bloomberg School of Public Health are invited to submit proposals, using the Project Proposal Form, now through February 7, 2014.
 Examples of project duties include:

 - Laboratory-based research

 - Data collection and/or analysis

 - Literature reviews